stu92054/SukuShow-Deck-Miner/README.md

 > As a precautionary measure, you can modify the line `num_processes = os.cpu_count() or 1` in `MainBatch.py` to `num_processes = 12`.
 The value `12` is an example; you can replace it with **any other value less than your CPU's total thread count** to reduce performance pressure.

 - **Performance Considerations**: Technically, you could include all available cards in the card pool for batch simulation.
 However, this demands **extremely powerful CPU performance, a large amount of RAM, and ample simulation time**.
 Due to potential unforeseen issues, this approach is **not recommended**.
-- **Memory Accumulation**: In batch processing, the deck generation and simulation stages run in a pipeline, which somewhat reduces immediate memory pressure.
-However, **the simulation results for all decks will accumulate in memory until completion**.
-Therefore, it's advised not to include too many cards in the card pool to prevent out-of-memory errors.
+- **Memory Usage**: Although deck generation and simulation stages in batch processing operate as a pipeline and temporarily cache results to the disk, **the more cards you use, the more memory the simulator will consume**.
+Therefore, please do not include too many cards in the selection pool to avoid out-of-memory errors.

 ---

 ## 📝 Notes & Potential Discrepancies

-- This simulator uses an **exhaustive search method** for deck generation and simulation.
-The "optimal deck for a single song" found is only valid under the **given card pool, card levels, and difficulty**.
-It refers to the optimal score deck achieved by hitting **All Perfect** at the exact timing specified in the chart, or by AFK until mental drops below 10% (if the deck contains Party Ginko) and then maintaining All Perfect.
-Adjusting the card pool, training levels, or chart difficulty may yield different optimal decks.
+- This simulator uses an **exhaustive search method** to generate and simulate decks.
+The "optimal deck for a single song" it finds is only valid under the **given card pool, card levels, difficulty, and rhythm game strategy**.
+Adjusting the card pool, levels, or difficulty may yield a different optimal deck.
+The default strategy is:
+  1. Achieve **All Perfect** at the precise timing specified in the chart.
+  2. If the deck contains comeback cards configured in `DEATH_NOTE`, the simulator will idle automatically when the current HP is above the comeback threshold, and maintain All Perfect only when HP falls below that threshold.
-- Similarly, the **optimal deck combination for multiple songs** will also vary with changes in card pool, card levels, difficulty, etc.
+- Similarly, the optimal solution for multiple songs will also change with the card pool, levels, difficulty, and rhythm game strategy.
 - The simulator effectively **saves time on in-game rehearsal**, but it's difficult to find the **absolute optimal deck** in a single attempt.
 A good understanding of card skills is required to fully utilize the simulator's potential.
 - **Optimal Deck ≠ Optimal Strategy**.
 For strategies involving precise timing, frame-by-frame scoring optimization, or adjusting card skill levels based on skill conditions/effects, please use your own discretion.
-- When calculating **Grandprix Pt**, season fan levels are assumed to be **Lv.
-10**, and the limitbreak multiplier for center character (if exists) is assumed to be **1.4x**.
+- When calculating **Grandprix Pt**, the Season Fan Lv bonus multiplier (`BONUS_SFL`) is assumed to be **6.6** (all members at level 10).
+The limitbreak multiplier for the center character (if exists) is calculated based on their skill or SP level.
 - As the simulator **does not 1:1 perfectly replicate in-game logic**, it's normal for simulated scores to differ from actual in-game scores.

 ### ⏰ Possible Sources of Error